jorisvandenbossche/course-python-data/notebooks/case3_bacterial_resistance_lab_experiment.md

 - There are five preset seaborn themes: `darkgrid`, `whitegrid`, `dark`, `white`, and `ticks`.
 - Make sure to set the theme before creating the graph.
 - Seaborn relies on Matplotlib to plot the individual bars, so the available parameters (`**kwargs`) to adjust the bars that can be passed (e.g. `color` and `edgecolor`) are enlisted in the [matplotlib.axes.Axes.bar](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.axes.Axes.bar.html) documentation.
+- The output of a Seaborn plot is an object from which the Matplotlib `Figure` and `Axes` can be accessed, respectively `snsplot.fig.` and `snsplot.axes`.
+Note that the `axes` are always returned as a 2x2 array of Axes (also if it only contains a single element).

 </details>